Sittch/Lorenz-Attractor/README.txt

-Write an interactive 3D OpenGL visualization of the Lorenz Attractor.
+This is an interactive 3D OpenGL visualization of the Lorenz Attractor.

 Key bindings